Rock-a-bye Baby: Words

 The rhyme is believed to have first appeared in print in Mother Goose's Melody (London c.
 1765), possibly published by John Newbery, and which was reprinted in Boston in 1785.
-No copies of the first edition are extant, but a 1791 edition has the following words:
+No copies of the first edition are extant, but a 1791 edition substitutes "Hush-a-by baby" at the start of the first line.
 The rhyme is followed by a note: "This may serve as a warning to the proud and ambitious, who climb so high that they generally fall at last."

-Modern versions

-Modern versions often alter the opening words to "Rock-a-bye", a phrase that was first recorded in Benjamin Tabart's Songs for the Nursery (London, 1805).

-A 2021 National Literacy Trust example has these words:
+James Orchard Halliwell, in his The Nursery Rhymes of England (1842), notes that the third line read "When the wind ceases the cradle will fall" in the earlier Gammer Gurton's Garland (1784) and himself records "When the bough bends" in the second line and "Down will come baby, bough, cradle and all" as the fourth.

 Origin

 The scholars Iona and Peter Opie note that the age of the words is uncertain, and that "imaginations have been stretched to give the rhyme significance".
 They list a variety of claims that have been made, without endorsing any of them: